13rac1/cclogs/docs/PRD-v1.0.0.md

 ***

 ## Acceptance criteria (v0.1)
-- With logs present locally, `ccls list` shows all local projects and correct `.jsonl` counts.
+- With logs present locally, `cclogs list` shows all local projects and correct `.jsonl` counts.
-- With valid remote config, `ccls list` also shows remote projects and correct remote `.jsonl` counts.
+- With valid remote config, `cclogs list` also shows remote projects and correct remote `.jsonl` counts.
-- `ccls upload` uploads all local `.jsonl` logs to the configured bucket/prefix.
+- `cclogs upload` uploads all local `.jsonl` logs to the configured bucket/prefix.
-- Re-running `ccls upload` is safe from multiple machines:
+- Re-running `cclogs upload` is safe from multiple machines:
   - Either overwrites deterministically (Mode A), or
   - Skips identical objects based on remote checks (Mode B).
 - `--config <path>` loads an alternate config and all commands honor it.
-- `ccls doctor` clearly diagnoses missing config, local discovery issues, and remote connectivity/auth problems.
+- `cclogs doctor` clearly diagnoses missing config, local discovery issues, and remote connectivity/auth problems.

 ***

 ## Open questions (optional for MVP finalization)
 - Should `upload` default to Mode A (always overwrite) for simplicity, or Mode B (skip if identical) to reduce bandwidth/cost?
   - Mode B
-- Should project naming remain the raw directory name under `~/.claude/projects/`, or should `ccls` optionally maintain a human-friendly mapping file for readability?
+- Should project naming remain the raw directory name under `~/.claude/projects/`, or should `cclogs` optionally maintain a human-friendly mapping file for readability?
   - Leave existing names